-Library level of service is calculated on a countywide basis and has a goal of 0.60 gross square feet of library space for each resident.
 Two volumes of reading material are also planned for each weighted resident.
-The Fiscal Year 2022 Capital Improvement Plan shows the current LOS is 0.59 square feet per resident and 1.76 volumes per weighted resident.
-There is currently a deficit in volumes per weighted resident.
-The proposed future land use change will not impact the Library level of services, as they are already below the required level of service.
+The Fiscal Year 2024 Capital Improvement Plan shows the current LOS is 2.04 volumes per weighted resident.
+The proposed future land use change will not impact the Library level of services.